Confirmed Booked Group, You Can Join for 2026 & 2027Know More

 • Trek completion certificate

-• Sleeping bag, down jacket, and duffel bag (shared per two trekkers if needed)
+• Sleeping bag and duffel bag (on a per-trekker basis if needed)

 • Free luggage storage at our Kathmandu office during the trek